メインコンテンツまでスキップ

 To enhance security compliance, you should implement an appropriate S3 bucket policy for the destination bucket where data will be stored.
 The bucket policy should restrict access to authorized users and systems only.

-For detailed instructions on implementing the S3 bucket policy, please refer to our S3 Bucket Policy Configuration.
+To learn how to implement the S3 bucket policy, refer to the S3 Bucket Policy Configuration guide.

 Redshift IAM role authentication